About this guide

 A family daycare educator assistant must be approved and engaged by or registered by the approved provider and can assist you under specific circumstances.
 These circumstances are:

-- in your absence, transporting a child between the residence or approved venue and school or another education and care service or children’s service or the child’s home; or
+- in your absence, transporting a child between the residence or approved venue and school or another education and care service or children’s service or the child’s home

-- providing education and care to a child in emergency situations, including when you might require urgent medical care or treatment; or
+- providing education and care to a child in emergency situations, including when you might require urgent medical care or treatment

-- providing education and care to a child while you attend an appointment (other than a regular appointment) if the absence is for less than four hours, and the approved provider has approved that absence, and the notice of that absence has been given to the parents of the child; or
+- providing education and care to a child while you attend an appointment (other than a regular appointment) if the absence is for less than four hours, and the approved provider has approved that absence, and the notice of that absence has been given to the parents of the child

 - providing assistance to you in the education and care of children.

 A family daycare educator assistant cannot be approved (by the approved provider) unless you provide written consent from a parent of each child for which a family daycare educator assistant may be used in the circumstances listed above.